Satnarine Sharma

 Satnarine Sharma (January 24, 1943 – October 9, 2019) was the Chief Justice of Trinidad and Tobago from 2002 until 2008.
 He was succeeded by Ivor Archie.

 Early life and education

 Sharma was born in Curepe to shopkeepers Harripersad and Kowsil.
 He was educated at Curepe Canadian Mission School, Hillview College, and Naparima College.

 Sharma left for England in 1963 where he read law and was called to the bar of Inner Temple in 1966 and was admitted to the bar in Trinidad and Tobago in 1967.

 Career

 Sharma worked in the civil service before leaving for England in 1963.
 After completing his legal studies, he returned to Trinidad and Tobago in 1967.
-He returned to London later than year where he was appointed a judge.
-In 1968 he returned to Trinidad and Tobago where he was worked as a magistrate.
+He returned to London later that year where he was appointed a judge.
+In 1968 he returned to Trinidad and Tobago where he worked as a magistrate.
 In 1984 he was appointed a high court judge, and an appeal court judge in 1988.

 Sharma was appointed Chief Justice of Trinidad and Tobago in July 2002.
 In 2008 he resigned from the position.